qrthey/fpjs/README.md

 ### findLast

-*findLast* takes a predicate, ie. a function that returns either true or false, and an array of items.
+*findLast* takes a predicate, i.e. a function that returns either true or false, and an array of items.
 It returns the last item in the array for which the predicate returns true.